jhpyle/docassemble/_docs/config.md

   forget their password.
 * `404 page`: the page users see when they try to visit a URL that does not exist on the server.
+* `error page`: the page users see when Flask traps a Python exception.
 * `main page`: the pages of interviews.
 (This one is special; see below.)

 The aspects of the page that can be manipulated are: